 Do I need an appointment?

 - No, at the Writing Center we welcome walk-in students.
-However, to avoid waiting during busy hours, you may make an appointment at the sign-in desk.
-Appointments are made on the hour and half hour.
+However, to avoid waiting during busy hours, you should make an appointment at the sign-in desk or call our number.
 We hold appointments for five minutes.

 Do I need to have a paper written when I come in?

 - No, the student tutors have all experienced that dreadful feeling of not knowing how to start a paper and will help you overcome that feeling.
 They will talk with you about the assignment and discuss your ideas.
 Please bring your written assignment instructions to the Center.
 And of course, tutors will work with you on your writing in the stages of outline, rough draft, finished copy, and revision.

 Will the Writing Center help me improve my writing skills?